-- Wearable devices- Payment usually is through the wearable mobile smart-phone wristwatch.
-Big phone companies’ manufactures are currently implementing this technology.
-However, making payments using the wearable device is now possible after the teaming up of the master card and TD Bank Group to create a wearable smart-phone wristwatch.
+- Wearable devices- Payment usually is through the wearable mobile smartphone wristwatch.
+Big phone companies manufacturers are currently implementing this technology.
+However, making payments using the wearable device is now possible after teaming up with the master card and TD Bank Group to create a wearable smartphone wristwatch.

-- Bluetooth and iBeacon technology- iBeacon technology is a useful method of data transfer that requires no internet connection.
+- Bluetooth and iBeacon technology- iBeacon technology is a helpful data transfer method that requires no internet connection.
 Bluetooth technology and a beacon device are useful in communication with an external BLE transmitter that acquires the user’s details in the mobile wallet to enable a transaction.

-- Direct Career Billing- Direct career billing technology allows communication providers to act as a transaction provider.
-The technology lets users transact or make a purchase using their mobile phones without the use of a debit or credit card.
+- Direct Career Billing- Direct career billing technology allows communication providers to act as transaction providers.
+The technology lets users transact or purchase using their mobile phones without using a debit or credit card.
 Small scale businesses use direct career billing.

 3. Basic framework of mobile wallet app

-- Possibility of transacting with individuals without mobile wallet apps – In case you want to transact with an individual who has no mobile wallet app, all you have to do is enter their particulars like bank account number, name, bank name, and branch, etc. into the mobile wallet app to carry out the transaction.
+- Possibility of transacting with individuals without mobile wallet apps – If you want to transact with an individual with no wallet app, all you have to do is enter their particulars like bank account number, name, bank name, and the branch to make a transaction.

 - Split bills option – This mobile wallet app feature allows users to split bills by simply adding the other user’s profile against the total bill amount.
 The app then alerts the concerned party on the slit amount typically.
 This feature is essential for enabling cost-sharing when need be.

-- Users can create their profile – The mobile wallet app should offer users a platform where they can create their profile.
-Details such as full name, address, mobile number, bank details, etc. linked to an individual user’s account when it comes to security matters and also to ease the app access.
+- Users can create their profile – The mobile wallet app should offer users a platform where they can make their profile.
+Details such as full name, address, mobile number, bank details, etc., are linked to an individual user’s account for security matters and ease the app access.

 - No minimum or maximum transaction restrictions – An efficient mobile wallet app is one that a developer has created to allow users to transact with any minimum or maximum amount without any limits whatsoever.

-- Possible usage with no bank details – Another feature that makes the mobile wallet convenient is the ability to transact freely with no bank account.
-However, in such a scenario, users can use the app for transactions only but can’t transfer money to their bank account unless they register or the individual they intend to send money to has a registered account.
+- Possible usage with no bank details – Another feature that makes the mobile wallet convenient is transacting freely with no bank account.
+However, in such a scenario, users can use the app for transactions only but can’t transfer money to their bank account unless they register or the individual they intend to send money has a registered account.

-- Sync more than one bank account details – This feature allows users to sync the mobile wallet app with more than one account to efficiently transact.
-Initially, developers only allowed specific well established and know banks only to use the multiple sync feature hence inconveniencing some of the users with banks that weren’t in the syncing category.
+- Sync more than one bank account detail – This feature allows users to sync the mobile wallet app with more than one account to transact efficiently.
+Initially, developers only allowed specific well-established and known banks to use the multiple sync feature, inconveniencing some users with banks that weren’t in the syncing category.

 - Issue of Receipts – A proper mobile wallet app ensures users get a receipt upon request after a transaction for accountability purposes.
 The receipt contains the type, amount, date, time, sender, and receiver details of a transaction type.

-4. User retention guideline for mobile wallet app
+4. User retention guideline for a mobile wallet app

 - Redeem Points- A suitable mobile wallet is on that rewards its users with discounts or free vouchers in instances where a certain transaction threshold or milestone is reached.

-- Exclusive Offers- By offering target sections, mainly in the retail industries that give offers specifically to users that purchase using mobile wallet apps, it is an excellent initiative that can attract and retain mobile app users.
+- Exclusive Offers- Offering target sections, mainly in the retail industries that give offers specifically to users who purchase mobile wallet apps, is an excellent initiative that can attract and retain mobile app users.

-- Cashback Offers- Cashback offers a good initiative for attracting customers and also retaining them when using the mobile wallet apps hence maximizing profits in turn.
-The cashback offers are also provided by tech giants like Amazon and Google pay.
+- Cashback Offers- Cashback offers a good initiative for attracting customers and retaining them when using the mobile wallet apps, hence maximizing profits.
+Tech giants like Amazon and Google pay also provide cashback offers.

 Industries leveraging mobile wallet app

-- Healthcare – Healthcare users now find it easier to make payments electronically or to use digital wallets unlike before.
-Digital payments are convenient and more secure when it comes to bulk payments as the patient is exempt from walking with hard cash, be it in chemist or hospitals where the electronic payment is accepted.
+- Healthcare – Healthcare users now find it easier to make payments electronically or use digital wallets, unlike before.
+Digital payments are convenient and more secure when it comes to bulk payments as the patient is exempt from walking with hard cash, be it in chemists or hospitals where the electronic payment is accepted.

 - Retail – Users can now pay their bills using the QR code in shops that accept mobile wallets.
-The process is usually smooth and straightforward as the buyer displays a QR code typically when paying bills and the shop owner immediately gets a transaction confirmation message from their end while using the mobile wallet app for the transaction process to be complete.
+The process is usually smooth and straightforward as the buyer typically displays a QR code when paying bills.
+The shop owner immediately gets a transaction confirmation message from their end while using the mobile wallet app for the transaction process to be complete.

-- Telecommunication – Communication is an essential process, especially involving conveying a message over a long distance through the use of mobile devices.
-However, that is interrupted if you run out of airtime, and you’re nowhere near an airtime top-up shop.
-The mobile wallet app helps users to top up credit/airtime at their time of need.
+- Telecommunication – Communication is an essential process, especially involving conveying a message over a long distance using mobile devices.
+However, that is interrupted if you run out of airtime and are nowhere near an airtime top-up shop.
+The mobile wallet app helps users top-up credit/airtime in their time of need.

 - Point of Sale (POS) payments – These are digital wallet Point of sale payments that occur in a retail shop at the cashier.
 The users usually pay using advanced mobile technology, e.g., Bluetooth and I beacon, QR codes, etc.

-Is the mobile wallet a secure payment method?
+Is a mobile wallet a secure payment method?

 Mobile wallet app security is a significant factor as 55% of respondents during a survey stated that their biggest fear was a security breach while transacting using the digital payment platform.